Daniel-KM/Omeka-S-module-Reference/README.md

 - [ ] Include the fields in the main request or get them via a second request, not via api.
 - [ ] Use the new table `reference_metadata` when possible.
 - [ ] Simplify queries for aggregated fields (see AdvancedSearch).
+- [ ] Order by years instead of alphabetic.

 Warning